The Direct Object

 Don't use subject pronouns as direct objects.

 The chart below contains subject and object pronouns.
-Because direct objects are objects, always use the objective form of the pronoun when you need a direct object.
+Because direct objects are objects, always use the objective form of the pronoun.

 Subject Pronouns Object Pronouns I